Observational window effects on multi-object Reverberation Mapping: Modelling observational window functions

 The damped random walk (DRW) model developed by \citet{Kelly2009} was used to create simulated continuum light curves.
 It has been shown to provide an adequate representation of the intrinsically stochastic behaviour exhibited by AGN, as seen in their continuum light curves \citep{Kozlowski2010, MacLeod2010}.
 The DRW model has been widely used for RM simulations \citep{Shen2015, King2015, Li2019, Penton2022}.
 Although AGN variability has been observed to deviate from the DRW on short time-scales \citep[][]{Mushotzky2011,Kasliwal2015,Smith2018}, this has been found to not affect lag measurements \citep{Yu2020}.

-Following \citet{Penton2022}, the required inputs are the source redshift and apparent magnitudes, from which each of the model parameters are derived.
+The procedure we used to generate the simulated light curves is detailed in \citet{Penton2022}.
+The required inputs are the source redshift and apparent magnitude, from which each of the model parameters are derived.
 For each simulated source, the expected rest-frame lag was estimated using the $R-L$ relations for the H$\beta$ (0$<z<$0.62) \citep{Bentz2013}, Mg\,\textsc{ii} (0.62$<z<$1.78) \citep{Trakhtenbrot2012} and C\,\textsc{iv} ($z>$1.78) \citep{Hoormann2019} emission lines, and multiplied by $(1+z)$ to obtain the input observed-frame lag, $\tau_{\rm input}$.
-Unless otherwise stated, the light curves, input lags and timescales we refer to are in the observed-frame.
+Unless otherwise stated, the light curves, input lags and timescales we refer to are in the observed frame.

 The simulated AGN light curves were generated with daily cadence of the photometric and spectroscopic light curves, then appropriately down-sampled by the window function.
 The photometric and spectroscopic fluxes have 3\% and 10\% observational uncertainties applied, respectively, approximately representative of the DES and OzDES survey data \citep[][]{DES2016,Lidman2020}.